- Purpose and Scope

 - Act as the University's official representative with Utah Occupational Safety and Health, Environmental Protection Agency, Department Of Transportation and other regulatory agencies on those issues which are associated with environmental health and occupational safety.

-- The Radiological Health Department is responsible for:
+- The Office of Radiation Safety is responsible for:

 - All radioactive materials.

 - All issues, licenses, and registrations relative to University use of ionizing radiations.

 - Development of radiation control policies, procedures, and records.